georgenoob1234/fruit-defect-detection/docs/WEB_API.md

 2. The debouncing time has passed since the last detection of the same fruit class
 3. API integration is enabled in the configuration
 4. The detection processing is successful
+5. The fruit is defective (when `capture_defective_only` is set to true in photo_capture settings) or always if `capture_defective_only` is false

+**Note**: The `capture_defective_only` setting in `config/app_config.yaml` controls whether images are sent to the API.
+When set to `true`, only images of defective fruits are sent to the API, while detection data is still sent for all detections.
+When set to `false`, images are sent for all detections.

 ## Implementation Details